Alipsa/rideutils/README.md

 ![Screenshot](https://raw.githubusercontent.com/perNyfelt/rideutils/master/doc/demogui.png "Screenshot")

 It is a simple R gui where some sample files are loaded in the left pane.
-You can select one and it will load the code into the right pane which holds the R code to execute.
+You can select one, and it will load the code into the right pane which holds the R code to execute.
 The resulting output will be in the bottom pane.

 ## Function descriptions